mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 }
 ```

-Add back in the player collision logic similar to the last example:
+Now we can add back in the player collision logic, similar to the last example:

 ```js
 // Not exactly correct for the tileset since there are more possible floor tiles, but this will